 By planting native trees and shrubs in the riparian zone on your property, you provide numerous benefits to your property and adjacent landscape.
 Native species improve habitat for birds, mammals, fish and other aquatic animals, and protect the water quality of our beautiful streams.

-If you would like to know more about this program, please contact JSWCD at your earliest convenience.
+If you would like to know more about this program, visit our riparian rebate program page.
+You can also contact JSWCD at your convenience.
 Funding is limited on a first come, first served basis.
 We look forward to working with you.